 When will Durham PreK start?

 Our first Durham PreK Technical Assistance (TA) Pipeline cohort began in November 2018.
 Programs in our TA Pipeline will start receiving support toward quality improvement.
-We released a Durham PreK RFA for up to five programs to become Durham PreK sites this winter.
-We will release another RFA in spring 2019 for sites to apply for the 2019-2020 school year.
+Five classrooms have been chosen to start as Durham PreK sites on March 1, 2019.
+Eight additional classrooms will be added as Durham PreK sites in the 2019-2020 school year.